nir/jupylet/docs/programmers_reference_guide/synthesis.rst

-In Jupylet, all audio elements from basic building blocks to compound synthesizers are ``Sound`` instances, the parallel of a Pytorch ``nn.Module``, and similarly you typically apply them to an input to produce output.
+In Jupylet, all audio elements from basic building blocks to compound synthesizers are ``Sound`` instances, the parallel of a Pytorch ``nn.Module``, and similarly you typically apply them to an input to produce an output.

-Let's ask the oscilator to generate `44100 frames <https://en.wikipedia.org/wiki/44,100_Hz>`_ which is the default number of samples per second used by Jupylet and the sampling rate most commonly used in recorded audio:
+Let's apply the oscilator to generate `44100 frames <https://en.wikipedia.org/wiki/44,100_Hz>`_ which is the default number of samples per second used by Jupylet and the sampling rate most commonly used in recorded audio: